 Preheat the oven to 350 degrees.

-Place the Peach Vinegar in a saute pan and cook for about 15 minutes over medium heat.
+Pour the peach Balsamic into a saute pan.
 Add the diced peaches and brown sugar.
-Stir and continue to cook until the vinegar has reduced by about half in volume and has become syrupy.
+Stir and continue to cook over low/medium heat until the vinegar has reduced by about half in volume and has become syrupy.
 This will resemble a chunky peach jam.
 Set aside.

-Place one tube of the crescent rools in an ungreased 9x13 pan with sides.
+Place one tube of the crescent rolls in an ungreased 9x13 pan with sides.
 Spread and join at the perforations.

 In a small bowl, combine the cream cheese, sugar, cinammon, and almond extract.
 Mix well until all of the ingredients are well blended.